TeachingMaterial/ELEE1119_Exercises/src/Debian_Rock/Debian_Rock.md

 # Introduction

+This page will give useful information for navigating the Debian OS on the Rock C4+.

+## Getting Started

 Once you have managed to get into the Debain OS on the Rock C+, you will need to do a couple of steps to get the OS ready.

 1. `sudo apt update`